texstudio-org/texstudio/utilities/manual/source/background.md

 - `<TexMakerXUI>...</TexMakerXUI>`: mandatory tag to enclose the actual menu definition
 - `<menu ...>...</menu>`: define a menu/submenu.
 All its entries need to be set between the tags.
   - `id` attribute: unique identifier. "main/latex" is the "LaTeX" menu.
 The slash `/` is the hierarchy separator.
 Deeper hierarchies can be directly addressed.
 A new `id` adds entries instead of redefining them.
-  - `text` attribute: The text that is shown an the menu name. `&amp;` marks the following character as character shortcut to reach that menu.
+  - `text` attribute: The text that is shown as the menu name. `&amp;` marks the following character as character shortcut to reach that menu.
 - `<insert ...>`: insert a menu entry
   - `id` attribute: unique identifier.
 Here, for example "part".
 A new `id` adds entries instead of redefining them.
-  - `text` attribute: The text that is shown an the menu name. `&amp;` marks the following character as character shortcut to reach that entry.
+  - `text` attribute: The text that is shown as the menu entry name. `&amp;` marks the following character as character shortcut to reach that entry.
   - `insert` attribute: text to insert.
 This is a normal txs macro, so a script with the header `%SCRIPT` works as well.
   - `icon` attribute (optional): icon file to show as icon.
 Usually txs internal files.
   - `shortcut` attribute (optional): define a short cut, e.g. `shortcut="Ctrl+Shift+T"`